 Donald M. Berwick, MD, MPP, FRCP, is the President Emeritus and a Senior Fellow at the Institute for Healthcare Improvement (IHI), an organization that he cofounded and led for more than 20 years.
 In July 2010, President Obama appointed Dr. Berwick to the position of Administrator of the Centers for Medicare & Medicaid Services, a position he held until December 2011.
 A pediatrician by background, Dr. Berwick has served on the faculty of the Harvard Medical School and Harvard School of Public Health, and on the staffs of Boston Children’s Hospital, Massachusetts General Hospital, and the Brigham and Women’s Hospital.
 He has also served as Vice Chair of the US Preventive Services Task Force, the first "Independent Member" of the American Hospital Association Board of Trustees, and Chair of the National Advisory Council of the Agency for Healthcare Research and Quality.
 He served two terms on the Institute of Medicine's (IOM's) governing Council, was a member of the IOM's Global Health Board, and served on President Clinton's Advisory Commission on Consumer Protection and Quality in the Healthcare Industry.
 Recognized as a leading authority on health care quality and improvement, Dr. Berwick has received numerous awards for his contributions.
 In 2005, he was appointed "Honorary Knight Commander of the British Empire" by Her Majesty, Queen Elizabeth II, in recognition of his work with the British National Health Service.
 Dr. Berwick is the author or co-author of over 160 scientific articles and six books.
 He also serves as Lecturer in the Department of Health Care Policy at Harvard Medical School, and he's an elected member of the American Philosophical Society.

-Feeley, DBA, is IHI President and CEO.
-He previously served as IHI’s Executive Vice President from 2013 to 2015, during which time he had executive-level responsibility for driving IHI’s strategy in five focus areas: Improvement Capability; Person- and Family-Centered Care; Patient Safety; Quality, Cost, and Value; and the Triple Aim.
+Feeley, DBA, joined IHI as Executive Vice President in September 2013 and served as President and CEO from January 2016 until July 2020.
+As IHI’s Executive Vice President, he had executive-level responsibility for driving IHI’s strategy in five focus areas: Improvement Capability; Person- and Family-Centered Care; Patient Safety; Quality, Cost, and Value; and the Triple Aim.
 Prior to joining IHI in 2013, he served as Director General for Health and Social Care in the Scottish Government and Chief Executive of the National Health Service (NHS) in Scotland.
 In that role, he was the principal advisor to the Scottish Government on health and health care policy and on public service improvement.
 He also provided leadership to NHS Scotland’s 140,000 staff in their delivery of highquality health and health care.
 In 2013, Mr. Feeley was made a Companion of the Order of the Bath by Her Majesty, Queen Elizabeth II, in recognition of his services to health and health care.

 Kate Hilton, JD, MTS, is a founding director and senior consultant at ReThink Health, where she teaches organizing and leadership skills to quality improvers in a five-year project with the Centers for Medicare & Medicaid Services.
 Ms. Hilton is lead faculty of the Institute for Healthcare Improvement's (IHI's) online program, Leadership & Organizing for Change and a faculty advisor to the IHI Open School.
 She also serves as engagement advisor to the 100 Million Healthier Lives implementation team and as faculty in SCALE and the Age-Friendly Health Systems effort.
 In addition, Ms. Hilton is faculty in the Leaders for Health Equity Fellowship at George Washington University, and in the Rockefeller Leadership Fellows and Management and Leadership Development Programs of Dartmouth College.
 Ms. Hilton is a principal in Practice for the Leading Change Network at Harvard University, where she works with Marshall Ganz to design curricula, lead trainings, teach courses, write articles, and coach teams in leadership and organizing.
 She has coached and led trainings to improve health care quality and lower costs in the U.S. and abroad.